marcduiker/azure-functions-university/lessons/typescript/queue/README.md

 > 🔎 **Observation** - In contrast to .NET in-process Azure Functions TypeScript only supports strings or JSON-serializable objects as message payload.

-### 2.1 Use Plain String as Input
+### 2.1 Use Plain String as Message

-We start with the simplest way to store input in a queue i.e., storing a plain string.
+We start with the simplest way to store a message in a queue i.e., storing a plain string.

 #### Steps